Assessment of Land Availability

 We carry out assessments of the suitability of land for a variety of uses including housing, employment and Gypsies, Travellers and Travelling Showpeople.
 These help us to understand the amount and type of development we can deliver through the Joint Core Strategy (covering Gloucester, Cheltenham and Tewkesbury) and the Tewkesbury Borough Plan.

 To inform these assessments we carry out a 'call for sites' on an annual basis and accept submissions until 31 March each year.
 If you know of any sites which may be suitable for future development, please submit details of them to the Planning Policy Team.
-To be included in the next update, please submit your proposals by 31 March 2014.
+All submissions received before 31 March 2014 will be included in the 2013/14 update.
+To be included in the next update, please submit your proposals by 31 March 2015.

 Submissions should be made using the downloadable form below (paper copies are available on request) and supporting information can also be sent in.
 All submissions must be accompanied by a map showing the site boundaries.
 Please be aware that not all sites we receive will be considered appropriate to be included within future planning policy documents.
 This is particularly the case where a site is small or constrained by local issues such as flood risk.